 I am a West Australian writer and senior lecturer at Curtin University.
 I teach creative non-fiction, professional writing and publishing.
 Before becoming an academic, I worked in community education, book publishing, and as a freelance researcher, writers and editor.
 You can contact me here.

-I have also had poems, short fiction and personal essays published in a range of journals and anthologies, including Griffith Review, Best Australian Essays, Island, Westerly, Axon: Creative Explorations and Life Writing.
+My creative work – poetry, short fiction and essays – has been published in a range of journals and anthologies, including Griffith Review, Best Australian Essays, Island, Westerly, Meanjin, Axon: Creative Explorations and Life Writing.

 My academic research interests include creative writing pedagogy, Australian literature, creative non-fiction, life writing, critical disability studies and ethics.
 See here for a list of selected publications.
-I currently supervise postgraduate students working in areas such as human rights, short fiction, memoir, family history and feminism.
+I currently supervise postgraduate students working in areas such as human rights, fiction, memoir, travel writing, history and feminism.